 Bones are mostly made of calcium and phosphorus.
 When kidneys function well, they are able to keep these two minerals in balance in the blood and bones.
 However, kidney disease causes this process to become dysfunctional:

 Despite milk’s calcium content, its high phosphorus content may actually weaken bones.

 There is calcium in both hemodialysis and peritoneal dialysis (PD) solutions, so patients receive some of their daily calcium requirements with their dialysis treatments.
-In addition, some phosphate binders also contain calcium.
+Some phosphate binders also contain calcium.
 Therefore, it is unusual for a dialysis patient to get insufficient amounts of calcium.

 Yes.
-In recent years, the number of alternative milk choices in the market has grown significantly.
 Soy milk and nondairy creamer can be found in most grocery stores, while products such as rice milk and almond milk have also gained in popularity.
-However, some of these products do contain significant amounts of potassium and/or phosphorus.
-It is important to check the label for additives containing these nutrients.
+However, some of these products do contain significant amounts of potassium and/or phosphorus, so it’s important to check labels.

-Calcium, phosphorus, potassium and protein content should all be considered when choosing a milk alternative.
+Consider calcium, phosphorus, potassium and protein content when choosing a milk alternative.
 Your dietitian can help you determine which milk alternative is right for your diet.
 Unfortunately, only calcium and protein are usually listed on food labels.
-The amount of phosphorus and potassium in the product are not often included in the nutrition facts.
-However, DaVita has developed the Food Analyzer, a database that details nutrients in many foods you eat, including potassium and phosphorus.
 The ingredient list often gives clues to help when selecting a milk alternative.
 Products with phosphate additives or fortified with calcium would not be the best choices.